FreeFem/FreeFem-doc/docs/documentation/AlgorithmsOptimization.md

 	</center>

-## 3D constrained minimal surface with IPOPT
+## 3D constrained minimum surface with IPOPT

 ### Area and volume expressions

-This example is aimed at numerically solving some constrained minimal surface problems with the IPOPT algorithm.
+This example is aimed at numerically solving some constrained minimum surface problems with the IPOPT algorithm.
 We restrain to $C^{k}$ ($k\geq 1$), closed, spherically parametrizable surfaces, i.e. surfaces $S$ such that :

 $$
 \exists \rho \in C^{k}([0,2\pi ]\times[0,\pi] ) \vert